 You can split the bill with other Monzo users too.
 You can do this by as many ways as you need to.
 You just select the people you want to split with and Monzo does the maths.
 Monzo will then send the request through to your friend’s account.
 When they pay you, you can also send a thank you, which makes the app and the process much more personal.

 With highstreet bank accounts, you often need to create additional accounts to split your money.
 But with a Monzo bank account, you can create different ‘pots’ to hold your cash in separate places within one account.
+This means that you can dedicate different pots for different things, like car maintenance, travel savings, or a maternity leave fund.

 At the time of writing, Monzo will allow you to have up to 20 pots.
 However, this bank is very responsive and if they receive feedback that users want more or less, then I imagine they’ll tweak this functionality accordingly.